rocioflo/rocioflo/README.md

 I'm Rocío Florencio✨ A Spanish Frontend Developer who sings her way through code.

-React would be my one true love, but grandma always said to keep your options open 👀 So I'm always on the lookout for new challenges that get me hooked.
+Right now I'm learning OOP patterns and, at the same time, Functional Programming.
+Talk about opposits! 👀 Always on the lookout for new challenges to get hooked on.

-Don't miss on my repositories.
+Don't miss out on my repositories.
 I'm always immersed in small projects that keep me learning🥰

 Wanna reach out?
 I'm very nice.
 [This is my Linkedin!](https://www.linkedin.com/in/rflorencio/?locale=en_US)